 To adopt a dog you'll need to register your interest or you can chat with someone face to face.
 This is a great way to ask any questions you need answered before you make this big commitment.

 The Dogs Trust encourage multiple meetings with their dogs.
-Many of them will need to build trust and a bond before being able to go home with their new owner.
-Taking this time helps to make sure that the rehoming process goes as smoothly as possible.
+Many of them will need to build trust and a bond before they can go home with their new owner.

 If everything goes to plan, you'll be able to bring your new dog home in no time.
 You'll also be provided with four weeks of free pet insurance.
-You'll receive a starter pack with microchipping information, a handbook and dog food.
-The team will also give you a call a couple of days post-adoption to make sure everything is going ok.

 If you’re living in our Berkshire House residence, this is your closest charity.
 It’s a quick 35 minutes by car, which is the easiest way to visit the centre.